 It is also apparent that the Israelite leaders understood that Jesus was claiming to be literally begotten out of God.
 There is only one Person in the Old Testament who is said to have literally been “begotten” out of God and thus was His literal Son.
 In Psalm 2:7 the Messiah declares, “I will tell of the decree: The LORD said to me, ‘You are my Son; today I have begotten you’” (ESV).
 Also “Wisdom,” who was God’s assistant in the creation of all things, said, “When there were no depths I was brought forth, when there were no springs abounding with water.
 Before the mountains had been shaped, before the hills, I was brought forth, before he had made the earth with its fields, or the first of the dust of the world, … then I was beside him, like a master workman, and I was daily his delight, rejoicing before him always,” (Prov.
 8:24-26,30 ESV).

 However, what the Israelite leaders did not comprehend was the self-emptying which the Son of God willingly did when He “became in the likeness of men,” what John described as “and Logos became flesh.”
-They wanted to kill Jesus because He was obviously a human being which cannot in any sense be “equal with God” in ontological nature.
+They wanted to kill Jesus because He was obviously a human being which cannot in any sense be “equal with God” in ontological nature or any other way.
 That this was their thinking can be shown from a similar encounter recorded in John 10:32-33.
 “Jesus answered them, ‘I have shown you many good works from the Father; for which of them are you going to stone me?’
 The Jews answered him, ‘It is not for a good work that we are going to stone you but for blasphemy, because you, being a man, make yourself God’.”
 (ESV)

 Note the disparity between what Jesus actually was (ontologically) as opposed to what they supposed He was claiming to be.
 It is the difference between humanity and divinity.
 Jesus was clearly a Man.
 It was common knowledge that He had a mother and brothers.
 When they said to Him, “You, being a man, make yourself God,” as monotheists they certainly did not suppose that He was claiming to be Yahweh Himself to whom Solomon declared, “But will God indeed dwell on the earth?
 Behold, heaven and the highest heaven cannot contain you; how much less this house that I have built!”
 However, many times the Messenger of Yahweh who visited the patriarchs referred to Himself as “God” (Elohim).
-For example when appearing to Moses in the burning bush, He said, “I am the God of your father Abraham…” For the same reason John stated in his prologue, “and Logos was God.”
+For example when appearing to Moses in the burning bush He said, “I am the God of your father Abraham…” For the same reason John stated in his prologue, “and Logos was God.”
 This was because of what Paul stated in Colossians 1:15, “He is the image of the invisible God.”
-The visible “image” of the invisible “God” also used God’s name and titles when He appeared throughout the Old Testament in the place of God.
+The visible “image” of the invisible “God” used God’s name and titles when He appeared throughout the Old Testament in the place of God.

 The leaders of Israel had a certain misconception concerning what Jesus was actually claiming.
 They were correct in assuming that calling God His “own Father” necessarily implied equality in ontological nature with God, that the offspring must be of the same “kind” as the parent.
 Yet, Jesus was clearly a Man.

-Jesus then immediately claimed that He did not possess the divine nature (divinity) by quickly denying that He had the inherent power to perform the miracles.
+Jesus then immediately claimed that He did not (currently) possess the divine nature (divinity) by quickly denying that He had the inherent power to perform the miracles.
 Rather, the Father was actually doing the miracles through Jesus, who merely spoke the word as the Father communicated to Him.

 John 5:19-20,28-30 (LGV) 19 Then Jesus responded and said to them, “Truly, truly, I tell you, the Son is powerless to perform from himself – not even one thing – except as He may observe the Father performing.
 For whatever He should be performing, these things also the Son likewise does.
 20 For the Father loves the Son and is showing Him everything which He is doing.
 And greater deeds than these things He will be showing Him so that you may marvel. … 28 Do not marvel at this, that He is a son of man, because an hour is coming in which all those in the graves shall hear His voice 29 and they will come out, those having done good into resurrection of life, but those practicing what is detestable into resurrection of condemnation.
 30 I am powerless to perform from Myself – not one thing.
 According as I hear I judge, and My judgment is just because I do not seek My will, but the will of [My] Father, the one having sent Me.

 The point of this entire section is to show that Jesus did not (at that time) possess a divine ontological nature.
-He was no longer of the God “kind.”
-Notice His statement, “Do not marvel at this, that He is a son of man,” a human.
+As Man, He was no longer of the God “kind.”
+Notice His statement in verse 28, “Do not marvel at this, that He is a son of man,” a human.
 God was indeed His literal “Father,” and He was literally the “Son of God” because of His real origin.
 But the “Son of God” became the “Son of Man,” which explains this disparity.
 Note that Jesus did not deny what they had inferred by His claim that God was His own personal “Father.”
 Nor did he challenge their assumption that such would necessarily imply that He was of the God “kind” which itself would imply that the healings were by His own power.
 Instead, He flatly denied that He was the source of the obvious divine power which performed the healings.

 This was actually a brilliant strategy from Jesus, because by claiming that the Father was actually doing the miracles, they had nothing to charge Him with for allegedly breaking the Sabbath.
 On the other hand, by His clear denials that the power to heal was His own, they could not charge Him with blasphemy either because such a denial necessarily meant He was not claiming divinity, as calling God one’s own Father required in their minds.